 Any method of volume accommodation shall limit the differential between the enclosure internal pressure and the barometric pressure to a maximum value of 5 kPa.

 The enclosure shall be capable of latching to a fixed volume.
-A variable volume enclosure shall be capable of accommodating a +7 per cent change from its "nominal volume" (see Appendix 1 to this annex, paragraph 2.1.1.), taking into account temperature and barometric pressure variation during testing.
+A variable volume enclosure shall be capable of accommodating a +7 per cent change from its "nominal volume" (see paragraph 2.1.1. of Appendix 1 to this annex,), taking into account temperature and barometric pressure variation during testing.

 4.2.2.
 Fixed-volume enclosure